 Yes, there is.
-CIFS administrator accounts are similar to Windows Administrator account.
-On the CIFS Service Management page (Setting Type: Administration), in the CIFS service setup area, users or groups can be registered as CIFS administrators by using the CIFS administrator name(s) field.
+CIFS administrator accounts are similar to Windows name(s) field.
 The users registered as CIFS administrators or members of groups registered as CIFS administrators can access all files and folders like Windows Administrator account.
 These users and group members are treated as root users in HDI system.
 Note that a user or group merely named Administrator or Administrators is treated as a general user or group regardless of the file system ACL type or user authentication method.
 Only users and group members registered as CIFS administrators are treated as root users.